docker/docs/contribute/components/images.md

 - A small image: ![a small image](/assets/images/footer_moby_icon.png)

-- A small image that is a link.
+- A small image that's a link.
 The extra newline here makes it not show inline:

   [![a small image](/assets/images/footer_moby_icon.png)](https://www.docker.com/)